JulianT2013/gravity-pdf-core-booster/README.md

 This Git repository is for developers who want to contribute to Gravity PDF Enhanced Option Fields. **Don't use it in production**.
 For production use, [purchase a license and install the packaged version from our online store](#).

 The `development` branch is considered our bleeding edge branch, with all new changes pushed to it.
-The `master` branch is our latest stable version of Gravity PDF.
+The `master` branch is our latest stable version of Gravity PDF Enhanced Option Fields.

 # Installation